-At partner level the proportion of females is less with around 30% of our partners being female - although this is improving given half of our promotions to partner have been women over the last four years.
-The representation of female partners contributes significantly to our overall gender pay gap of 20.9% excluding equity partners, and even more so when you include equity partners and the resulting pay gap of 64%.
-When you exclude all partners our gender pay gap falls to 10.2%.
+At partner level the proportion of females is less, with just over 32% of our partners being female - although this is improving with last year nearly 30% of partners being female.
+The representation of female partners contributes significantly to our overall gender pay gap of 21.3% excluding equity.
+The pay gap is wider when you include equity partners at 59%, although this figure has reduced by 5% points since 2022.
+When you exclude all partners our gender pay gap falls to 11.3%.

-Another instance is at personal assistant and administrative level where 99% of our personal assistants are women which also contributes to our gender pay gap of 20.9%.
-This is also seen in the reverse gender pay gap we see in our lower quartile.
+Another instance is at personal assistant and administrative level where 99% of our personal assistants are women which also contributes to our gender pay gap This is also seen in the reverse gender pay gap we see in our lower quartile.